TonyJR/TONetworking/README.md

 License
 -------
-UITextView+PlaceholderExt is under MIT license.
+TONetworking is under MIT license.
 See LICENSE for more information.